nickpenseri/OOP23-pac-man/README.md

-# Sample Gradle Project
+# OOP23-pac-man

-This is a repository that can be used as a base to develop an OOP project.
+This is the official  repository used to develop the project OOP23-pac-man.
-The tools seen in the lab are pre-integrated in the build file.
+This project is developed by:

+-Ambrogiani Alessandro
+-Gambacorta Giuseppe
+-Zarilli Antonio
+-Penserini Nicolò